Sidh-Sharma/LibrarySystem_Transfer_bw_RDBMS_Using_Gilhari_on_AWS/README.md

 * Read the documentation shipped with the SDK for more information about Gilhari

-## Configuring the project ##
+## Configuring Gilhari for general use ##

 * It is recommended to use Java JDK-8 (install from official sources) while using JDX related tasks with Gilhari.

-* Set environment variables for jdk, databases.
-Install Docker engine.
+* Create Dockerfile and build the docker image.

 * Clone the repository and place your local repository in the ```examples``` folder of your local installation of Gilhari SDK.

-* ~~Install jq, a command line JSON processor, from the official [source](https://jqlang.github.io/jq/). jq will help treatment of retrieved JSON data before tranfer to second database.~~

-## Running the project
 * Create AWS RDS instances as required.
 Edit endpoints and credentials in the ```.jdx``` file(s) appropriately.

 * Push the built docker images onto AWS ECR.

+* Launch an EC2 instance.
+Install docker and java compiler (if required) on the instance.
+Add inbound rules appropriately for the security group associated with the instance.
-* On separate command terminal windows, ssh into the EC2 instance to run a Gilhari instance each.
+* On separate command terminal windows, ssh again into the EC2 instance and pull the docker images to run a Gilhari instance each.

+* ~~Install jq, a command line JSON processor, from the official [source](https://jqlang.github.io/jq/). jq will help treatment of retrieved JSON data before tranfer to second database.~~

+## Running this project
+* Launch an Amazon-Linux EC2 Instance (free tier), conifgure security and vpc as default.

+* Connect to the instance and install docker.
+Provide access to ```ec2-user```.
+It is advised to use PuTTY to SSH into the instance if you are using Windows.
+Close the connection and reconnect to let the changes to reflect.

+* On separate command terminals, ssh into the EC2 instance to run a Gilhari instance each.
+Pull the docker images using the command ```docker pull public.ecr.aws/b5h0t6x6/glib5:latest``` and ```docker pull public.ecr.aws/b5h0t6x6/glib5:latest2```.
+Then run the docker images using ```docker run -p 8082:8081 public.ecr.aws/b5h0t6x6/glib5:latest``` and ```docker run -p 8083:8081 public.ecr.aws/b5h0t6x6/glib5:latest2``` respectively.

 * Once the Gilhari instances are up and running successfully, the transfer can be performed.
+Here, we use a GUI program to do the same.

 * ```app.py``` is a Python script that uses Flask to run the backend of the web application.
 It sorts the retrieved JSON data by the loan_date column before posting to the postgres database.

 * Install the required external libraries by running ```pip install -r requirements.txt```.

-* To access the web application, run ```app.py``` and open (http://localhost:5000).
+* To access the web application, run ```app.py``` and open http://localhost:5000.

-* Run the python script ```Exchange.py``` using the command ```python Transfer.py``` to intiate the transfer.
+### There will be feature updates to GUI program eventually for added functionality.

 >[!NOTE]
 >Gilhari is a product of Software Tree, LLC.